banisterious/obsidian-oneirometrics/docs/developer/implementation/console-log-cleanup-status.md

 ## Next Steps

-1. **Fix DateNavigator.ts and main.ts Linter Errors** (Medium Priority)
+1. **Complete DateNavigator.ts Refactoring** (Medium Priority)
+   - Fix the remaining try/catch issues
+   - Ensure consistent use of the logger throughout the file
-   - Resolve type incompatibility issues between different DreamMetricData versions
+   - Fix any remaining type incompatibilities with DreamMetricData

-   - Add wordCount to test entries
+2. **Fix main.ts Test Entry Generation** (Medium Priority)
+   - Update test entry generation to include wordCount

 ## Conclusion

 The console.log cleanup has made significant progress, with 39 out of 114 console statements now using the structured logging system across multiple files.
-We've cleaned up test modules, the DateNavigator, UI components, and updated the main.ts file to use proper structured logging through the globalLogger pattern.
+We've cleaned up test modules, UI components, and updated the main.ts file to use proper structured logging through the globalLogger pattern.

 We've also properly documented the intentional console statements in the logging system components to ensure they aren't targeted for replacement in future cleanup efforts.

+The DateNavigator.ts file has been partially updated, but requires further refactoring to fully address all the issues.
+The changes made so far include adding wordCount calculation to test entries and improving the logging structure.